KjellKod/g3log/API.markdown

 ## Fatal handling
 The default behaviour for G3log is to catch several fatal events before they force the process to exit.
 After <i>catching</i> a fatal event a stack dump is generated and all log entries, up to the point of the stack dump are together with the dump flushed to the sink(s).

   ### <a name="fatal_handling_linux">Linux/*nix</a>
   The default fatal handling on Linux deals with fatal signals.
 At the time of writing these signals were   ```SIGABRT, SIGFPE, SIGILL, SIGILL, SIGSEGV, SIGSEGV, SIGTERM```.
+The Linux fatal handling is handled in [crashhandler.hpp](src/g3log/crashhandler.hpp) and [crashhandler_unix.cpp](src/crashhandler_unix.cpp)

    A signal that commonly is associated with voluntarily process exit is ```SIGINT``` (ctrl + c) G3log does not deal with it.

    The fatal signals can be [disabled](#fatal_handling_disabled) or  [changed/added ](#fatal_signalhandler_override).